9AMPYLO/PapMon/README.md

 # PapMon

-Based on ther **trends** and **keywords** to recommend the latest papers, open source code, and released datasets in the field of Deep Learning, and then notify on LINE or Telegram.
+PapMon is a web app that will recommend the latest papers, related source code and datasets in the field of Computer Science.

 ## Product Language

 * Paper -> paper
 * Datasets -> datasets
 * Repository -> repository

 ## Overview

 * Get the latest and hottest papers daily.
 * Provide a search function to look through existing works.

 ## Short-term Usability Goals

-* Get information of papers from paperswithcode API by paper name.
+* Get the latest papers from Arxiv API daily.

-* Get the latest papers from KOLs (known scholars) by twitter hashtags.
+* Get the information of paper from PapersWithCode API.

 ## Long-term Goals

 * Notifications on LINE or Telegram daily.

-* Customize **keywords** or **KOLs** to get personal recommended papers.
+* Implement the search function to look through existing works.

+## Database Tables

+### Entities

+* Paper: the information of a paper.
+* Dataset: the information of a dataset related to a paper.
+* Repository: the information of a repository related to a paper.

-## ER Diagram
+### Entity-Relationship Diagram

 ![Imgur](https://imgur.com/kNOhKZ0.png)